YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

 ++++++++++++++++
-Key.save_tree()
+Node.save_tree()
 ++++++++++++++++

 .. code-block:: python

-    def save_tree(self, tree: dict, key: Key = None)
+    def save_tree(self, tree: dict, node: Node = None)

-The :code:`Key.save_tree()` method performs the reverse operation of the :code:`Key.load_tree()` method, and stores a Python dictionary representing a YottaDB tree or subtree in the database.
+The :code:`Node.save_tree()` method performs the reverse operation of the :code:`Node.load_tree()` method, and stores a Python dictionary representing a YottaDB tree or subtree in the database.

-The dictionary passed to :code:`Key.save_tree()` must have been previously generated by a call to :code:`Key.load_tree()` or otherwise maintain the same format.
-Any such dictionary may, however, be modified after its creation and subsequently passed to :code:`Key.save_tree()`.
+The dictionary passed to :code:`Node.save_tree()` must have been previously generated by a call to :code:`Node.load_tree()` or otherwise maintain the same format.
+Any such dictionary may, however, be modified after its creation and subsequently passed to :code:`Node.save_tree()`.

 For example, consider again these database nodes: